iShqfty/Stryke-IL2CPP-Template/README.md

 You must set the project config to <b>Release</b> & at least <b>C++17</b> Standard

 # 1 - Intro
 This repo is a combination of inspiration and additional code (all attributed) from different repos.
-It is meant to be a template for creating modules, hooks and a GUI for an internal (.dll) C++ hack client, more specifically, for il2cpp unity games.
+It is meant to be a template for creating modules, hooks and a GUI for an internal (.dll) C++ modification client, more specifically, for il2cpp unity games.
 All the implementations and functions will be explained below.

 # 2 - Credit
 Not all this code is mine.
 Well-- most of it is, but heres the references and what I used from them: